Portmanteau: Name-meshing

+Given names may originate as portmanteaux.
+For example, Cheryl may be a combination of chérie and Beryl.
+The name Jalen originated with Jalen Rose as a combination of James and Leonard.
+Jonathan Swift created the nickname Vanessa for Esther (Essa) Vanhomrigh.
+Marlene Dietrich, born Marie Magdalene, combined her names.

-Two proper names can also be used in creating a portmanteau word in reference to the partnership between people, especially in cases where both persons are well-known, or sometimes to produce epithets such as "Billary" (referring to former United States president Bill Clinton and his wife, former United States Secretary of State Hillary Clinton).
+Two names can also be used in creating a portmanteau word in reference to the partnership between people, especially in cases where both persons are well-known, or sometimes to produce epithets such as "Billary" (referring to former United States president Bill Clinton and his wife, former United States Secretary of State Hillary Clinton).
 In this example of recent American political history, the purpose for blending is not so much to combine the meanings of the source words but "to suggest a resemblance of one named person to the other"; the effect is often derogatory, as linguist Benjamin Zimmer states.
 For instance, Putler is used by critics of Vladimir Putin, merging his name with Adolf Hitler.
 By contrast, the public, including the media, use portmanteaus to refer to their favorite pairings as a way to "...giv[e] people an essence of who they are within the same name."
 This is particularly seen in cases of fictional and real-life "supercouples".
 An early known example, Bennifer, referred to film stars Ben Affleck and Jennifer Lopez.
 Other examples include Brangelina (Brad Pitt and Angelina Jolie) and TomKat (Tom Cruise and Katie Holmes).
 On Wednesday, 28 June 2017, The New York Times crossword included the quip, "How I wish Natalie Portman dated Jacques Cousteau, so I could call them 'Portmanteau.

 Holidays are another example, as in Thanksgivukkah, a portmanteau neologism given to the convergence of the American holiday of Thanksgiving and the first day of the Jewish holiday of Hanukkah on Thursday, 28 November 2013.
 Chrismukkah is another pop-culture portmanteau neologism popularized by the TV drama The O.C., a merging of the holidays of Christianity's Christmas and Judaism's Hanukkah.

 This T-shirt combines the names of two places, Wisconsin and Compton, California, to form "Wiscompton".

 In the Disney film Big Hero 6, the film is situated in a fictitious city called "San Fransokyo", which is a portmanteau of two real locations, San Francisco and Tokyo.